hazelveek/Useful-Functions-in-JavaScript/README.md

-# Useful-Regular-Expressions(RegEx)-in-Javacript
+# Useful-Functions-in-Javacript
-Some RegEx i have found useful over time
+Some Functions i have found useful over time